gxc-challenge-winter21/gxc-team-1/README.md

 </p>
 <br>

 Therefor we challenged us to find a solution that covers especially the affordability and flexibility.
 Since the climate crisis is an inescapable topic, this topic is naturally included without extra mentioning.
+So we came to the following How-might-we-Statement:

 <p align="center">
                  <b>"How might we integrate foldable bikes in bundle options to make travel and commuting more affordable and flexible?"</b>